Easy Asian Noodles and Steak is a simple copycat steak lo mein recipe full of Asian spices and flavor just like your favorite take-out restaurant.

-- Pour sauce over the beef; stir.
-Add noodles; cook and stir until warmed through and sauce coats the noodles, 1 to 2 minutes.
+- Pour sauce over the beef; stir coating beef well.
+Add noodles; cook on low heat until warmed through, stirring continously, so sauce coats the noodles, 1 to 2 minutes.

 - Sprinkle most of the green onions and sesame seeds over the lo mein; stir to incorporate.